REMIX: Efficient Range Query for LSM-trees

 \section{Related Work}

-\paragraph{Improving Search with Filters} Bloom filters~\cite{bloom} are indispensable for LSM-tree based KV-stores in reducing computation and I/O cost of point queries on a multi-leveled store layout~\cite{monkey17}.
+\paragraph{Improving Search with Filters} Bloom filters~\cite{bloom} have been indispensable for LSM-tree based KV-stores in reducing the computation and I/O costs of point queries on a multi-leveled store layout~\cite{monkey17}.
 However, range queries cannot be handled by Bloom filters because the search targets are implicitly specified by range boundaries.
-Prefix Bloom filters~\cite{prefixFilter03} can accelerate range queries~\cite{rocksdb,leveldb}, but it can only handle closed-range queries on common-prefix keys (with an upper bound).
-Succinct Range Filters (SuRF)~\cite{surf18} support both open-range and closed-range queries.
-The effectiveness of SuRF is highly dependent on the distribution of keys and query patterns.
-Rosetta~\cite{rosetta20} uses multiple layers of Bloom filters to achieve lower false positive rates than SuRF.
-However, it does not support open-range queries and has prohibitively high CPU and memory cost with long range queries.
-A fundamental limitation of the filtering approach is that it cannot reduce search cost on tables whose respective filters produce positive results.
+Prefix Bloom filters~\cite{prefixFilter03} can accelerate range queries~\cite{rocksdb,leveldb}, but they can only handle closed-range queries on common-prefix keys (with an upper bound).
+Succinct Range Filter (SuRF)~\cite{surf18} supports both open-range and closed-range queries.
+The effectiveness of using SuRFs is highly dependent on the distribution of keys and query patterns.
+Rosetta~\cite{rosetta20} uses multiple layers of Bloom filters to achieve lower false positive rates than SuRFs.
+However, it does not support open-range queries and has prohibitively high CPU and memory costs with large range queries.
+A fundamental limitation of the filtering approach is that it cannot reduce search cost on tables whose filters produce positive results.
 When the keys in the target range are in most of the overlapping tables, range filters do not speed up queries but cost more CPU cycles in the search path.
-In contrast, REMIX directly attacks the problem of having excessive table accesses and key comparisons when using merging iterators in range queries.
-By searching on a global sorted view, REMIX improves range query performance with consistently low computation and I/O cost.
+In contrast, REMIXes directly attack the problem of having excessive table accesses and key comparisons when using merging iterators in range queries.
+By searching on a globally sorted view, REMIXes improve range query performance with low computation and I/O cost.